 Diversifying your fundraising portfolio with multiple nonprofit revenue streams is crucial to your organization’s sustainability.
-Just like a financial advisor wouldn’t recommend investing your life savings into one volatile stock, your nonprofit shouldn’t solely depend on a single revenue stream to keep it afloat.
+Like a financial advisor wouldn’t recommend investing your life savings into one unstable stock, your nonprofit shouldn’t solely depend on a single source of revenue to keep it afloat.

 1. Mitigate Risk